Toros y toreros

 Toros Y Toreros is a 1961 book of bullfighting drawings by Pablo Picasso with text by bullfighter Luis Miguel Dominguin (translated from Spanish by Georges Franck) and an essay by Georges Boudaille.
 The title of the book is handwritten by Picasso.

 Picasso created the cover page and illustrations using a series of three sketchbooks.
-The technique utilized an quasi systematic use of brush ink wash.
-The book is reproduced on Arches paper.
+The technique utilized a quasi systematic use of brush ink wash, reproducing the book on Arches paper.
 The drawings were printed in Mourlots Studio, the famous lithographic print house that worked with Picasso, among other artists such as Matisse and Chagal in Paris, France.
-The text was printed and book bound in The Netherlands for distribution within Europe.
+The text was printed and book bound in the Netherlands for distribution within Europe.